Studies have shown there is a proven value in work friendships.

 Here at huggg we work well when praised (everyone likes to feel appreciated) and it has been proven that close work friendships, where you can be bigged-up, can boost your motivation up to 7 fold.
 On a dark, winter’s morning we are definitely onboard with a slice of that.

 Currently my ‘colleagues’ consist of my four small people, as I’m on mat. leave.
 We have chats around the sink (washing things off our hands mostly) rather than the water cooler.
 I do,however, have fond memories of discussing (and booking!!) dream holidays with colleagues and looking forward to the idle chat over cottage cheese and chunky crackers at lunchtime.
 Living vicariously through watching repeats of the West Wing, swooning over their work dynamic, suffices for now.

 When you need a caffeine fix at 4pm, now it’s getting lighter outside, we hope you have a work wife who will pop out with you to see the snowdrops in the park, gawp at the last-minute flower purchases for Valentines, and return warmed and recharged.

 Oh, and if you’re still on the fence about the benefits of work wives (and husbands) then we’ll leave you with this… ‘NASA found fatigued crews with experience together made fewer errors when placed under pressure than fresh crews who had never flown together.’

 And you can’t argue with NASA.

-As the office festivities kick off, let your work wife or husband know that they brighten up your day and treat them to a huggg.
-Whether it’s their favourite coffee or a festive mince pie huggg, it could just take you a few seconds to make their day.
+Let your work wife or husband know that they brighten up your day and treat them to a Valentines huggg.
+Whether it’s their favourite coffee or an exclusive valentine dodgy jammer, it could just take you a few seconds to make their day.